Melita Abraham

 Melita Isidora Abraham Schüssler (born 7 July 1997) is a Chilean rower.
 Together with quadruplet sister Antonia, they have won several medals at age-group championships, including gold in the coxless pair at the 2017 World U23 Championships.

+She won gold medals in the coxless pair and quadruple sculls events at the 2019 Pan American Games.

-She is also a 2015 Pan American Games silver medallist in the coxless pair and has competed in the lightweight double sculls event at the 2016 Summer Olympics.
+Schüssler is also a 2015 Pan American Games silver medallist in the coxless pair and has competed in the lightweight double sculls event at the 2016 Summer Olympics.